Doctor Who series 14: Critical response

+On the review aggregator website Rotten Tomatoes, 93% of 189 critics' reviews are positive, with an average rating of 6.9/10.
+The website's consensus reads: "Ncuti Gatwa's dashing interpretation of The Doctor brings a breath of fresh air aboard the TARDIS, piloting this perennial sci-fi series into an exciting new era."
+Metacritic, which uses a weighted average, assigned the series a score of 72 out of 100, based on 18 critics, indicating "generally favorable" reviews.
 "Boom" and "Rogue" were considered by critics to be the best episodes of the series while "Space Babies" and "Empire of Death" were thought to be the worst.

 IGN writer Carlos Morales felt the series to be a significant improvement when compared to those under Chibnall.
 Despite this, he still found flaws in Davies' writing and the characterisation of Gatwa but still praised his and Gibson's performances.
 Writing for The New York Times, Maya Phillips also praised Gatwa's performance across the entire series as well as the increased diversity.
 Phillips went on to write that the series had a significant tonal shift from previous series, stating "Disney may be in the early phases of transforming the BBC show much as it has done with other I.P., like Star Wars, which grew into an ever-expanding franchise at the expense of the original product."
 Many critics and viewers criticised the resolution of the series overall story arc, feeling that revealing Ruby's mother to be a regular person was unsatisfactory and underwhelming following the build up in earlier episodes.